Latest News

 U.S. president Donald Trump announced that the U.S. will "come away" with a deal between China and the U.S., a day following a meeting of top officials from both countries to discuss a framework on which Trump and Chinese president Xi Jinping would decide during their upcoming summit in South Korea.

-The Fed is expected Wednesday to reduce rates by a quarter of a percentage point, as a result of a lower-than-expected inflation rate for September.
+The Fed is expected Wednesday to reduce rates by a quarter of a percentage point, as a result of September's lower than expected inflation.

 Markets are waiting for any remarks that Jerome Powell, Fed chair, may make at the meeting.